Mastering TestNG DataProviders: A Comprehensive Guide

 }

-Running the inheritedTest method will use the data from the provideSharedData method in the base class, showcasing the power of inheritance in TestNG.
+When you run the inheritedTest method, TestNG will pull data from the provideSharedData method in the base class.

 Handling Multiple Parameters in TestNG DataProviders